ultrafunkamsterdam/undetected-chromedriver/README.md

 - ChromeOptions custom handling removed, so it is compatible with `webdriver.chromium.options.ChromiumOptions`.

 - removed Chrome.get() fu and restored back to "almost" original:
-    - no `with` statements needed anymore, although it will still work for the sake of backward-compatibility.
+    - no `with` statements are needed anymore, although it will still work for the sake of backward-compatibility.
     - no sleeps, stop-start-sessions, delays, or async cdp black magic!
     - this will solve a lot of other "issues" as well.

 - test success to date: 100%

-- just to mention it another time, since some people have hard time reading:
+- just to mention it another time, since some people have a hard time reading:
   **headless is still WIP.
 Raising issues is needless**

 # 3.0.4 changes #